logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 HopsFs Configurations
 =====================
 This section contains new/modified configurations parameters for HopsFS.
+All the configuration parameters are defined in hdfs-site.xml file.

 Leader Election